Skip to content

 • it commonly connects the internal networks and the outside network (Internet).

-• The gateway is also associated with both a router, which uses headers and forwarding tables to determine where packets are sent, and a switch, which provides the actual path for the packet in and out of the gateway.
+• the gateway is also associated with both a router, which uses headers and forwarding tables to determine where packets are sent, and a switch, which provides the actual path for the packet in and out of the gateway.

 What is the difference between broadcast and multicast?